Disconnecting from Whiteness

 Be not afraid.

 The shame isn't who we are, it's what we've done and mistakes can be fixed and reconciliation can be made.
 We can act differently.
 Shame wants to tell us that the way we got it wrong means that we are wrong - our existence is wrong.
-That's very dramatic of us.
-Our shame is a little drama queen trying to avoid doing the work.

-Healing the shame means feeling the shame which allows us the room to find our identity in deep and nourishing ancestral foundations.
+Healing the shame means feeling the shame; which allows us the room to find our identity in deep and nourishing ancestral foundations.
 Healing our shame and trauma opens the door for us to connect to who we really are, and where we really come from and the ancestors that are waiting to teach us.

 In my case, I am Celtic, and we are beautiful fucking magick.